Bake to the roots

 Bake Together – The Baking Surprise

 Today’s topic: Oranges, Oranges, Oranges!
 This fruit is full of vitamin c and can be found in basically every home around this time of year.
-We always have some oranges our house to make juice or to just eat them as they are (peeled before of course)!
+We always have some oranges in our house to make juice or to just eat them as they are (peeled before of course)!

 Orange Tart with Caramelized Oranges | Bake to the roots